HGustavs/LenaSYS/DuggaSys/microservices/Microservices.md

 <br>

 ### readUid_ms.php
 __readUid_ms.php__ retrieves the user ID (uid) from the session or assigning a guest ID if the user is not logged in.
 The function also logs an event with details about the request.
 The microservice ensures correct identification and logging of users and their actions in the system.
-The uid

 __Include original service files:__ sessions.php, basic.php